-The relation for the vector fields is obtained by definition.
-The second statement for cumulants follows by the definition of c-monotone cumulants. \end{proof} We obtain a nontrivial property of the c-monotone cumulants. \begin{corollary} We have the following relation between the additive Boolean convolution and the c-monotone cumulants:
+The relation for the vector fields follows immediately.
+The second statement for cumulants follows from the definition of c-monotone cumulants. \end{proof} We obtain a nontrivial property of the c-monotone cumulants. \begin{corollary} We have the following relation between the additive Boolean convolution and the c-monotone cumulants:

 for all probability measures $\mu, \nu, \lambda$ with finite moments of all orders. \end{corollary} \begin{remark} (1) Since $(\mu, \delta_0) \rhd (\nu, \delta_0) = (\mu \uplus \nu, \delta_0)$ and $r_n(\mu, \delta_0)$ is the $n$-th Boolean cumulant, this corollary is trivial for $\lambda = \delta_0$. \\ (2) The uniqueness of Boolean cumulants follows from axioms (C1) and (C2') (see Section \ref{Cum}).
 In the present case, $\{r_n(\cdot, \lambda) \}_{n \geq 1}$ satisfies (C1) and (C2), but do not satisfy (C2') for any $\lambda \neq \delta_0$. \end{remark}